K0zmal0/K0zmal0/README.md

 ## Hi im kozmalo!! 🩷

-i am a shy person at first but will warm up! i love drawing, my persona kozmalo... <3 im currently building on my regiment called dazed ' disco into a nice community for pony town players! im also learning how to draw in new art styles, and adding backgrounds to my art! you can ask me about anything, but my brain goes brr sometimes... you can find me better on discord: venombiter my pronouns are she/her but he/him works too! i do have anxiety, and go semi verbal if my brains overloaded or if im overstimulated
+i am a shy person at first but will warm up!

+i love drawing, my persona kozmalo... <3

+im currently building on my regiment called dazed ' disco into a nice community for pony town players!

+im also learning how to draw in new art styles, and adding backgrounds to my art!

+you can ask me about anything, but my brain goes brr sometimes...

+you can find me better to talk to on discord: venombiter

+my pronouns are she/her but he/him works too!

+i do have anxiety, and go semi verbal if my brains overloaded or if im overstimulated

 <!--